ℹ️Glossary

 Base year

 Year, established at the time of the first assessment, to which each new assessment is compared.
-It remains the same from one assessment exercise to another, unless necessary (Example: the organisation's activity changes drastically, making the data difficult to compare).
+It remains the same from one assessment period to another, unless needed (Example: the organisation’s activity changes drastically making the data difficult to compare).

 Immediate actions